QUOTES-Soccer-Reaction to major European clubs planning for breakaway Super League

 FORMER MANCHESTER UNITED CAPTAIN GARY NEVILLE

 “I’m disgusted with Manchester United and Liverpool the most.
 They’re breaking away to a competition they can’t be relegated from?
-It’s an absolute disgrace,” he told Sky Sports.
+It’s an absolute disgrace.

 “We have to wrestle back power in this country from the clubs at the top of this league -- and that includes my club.

-“It’s pure greed, they’re imposters.
+“It’s pure greed, they’re impostors.
 The owners of Man United, Liverpool, Chelsea and Man City have nothing to do with football in this country.

 “Manchester United, Arsenal, Tottenham aren’t even in the Champions League.
 Have they even got the right to be in there?
 They’re an absolute joke.